 Tawassul

-Tawassul, literally “taking as an intermediary”, refers to the act of supplicating to Allah while invoking some pious person (or sacred place, etc.) as an intermediary.
-That is, one says “O Allah, by X, I ask you for Y” (or “for the sake of X”, “by the sanctity/status of X”, etc.).
+Tawassul, literally “taking as an intermediary”, refers to the act of supplicating to Allah while invoking some pious person (or sacred place, object, verse of the Qur’an, etc.) as an intermediary.
+That is, one says “O Allah, by So-and-so, I ask you for such-and-such” (or “for the sake of So-and-so”, or “by the sanctity/status of So-and-so”).
 The majority of classical scholars, within all four schools of Sunni Islam, agreed that such formulations are valid and permissible, citing hadith evidence where the Prophet instructed companions to invoke him in their prayers.
 A small minority of scholars, including Ibn Taymiyya, held tawassul to be impermissible.
 (Sometimes, tawassul through the Prophet ﷺ was considered a solitary exception to this prohibition.)
 Several modern Salafi scholars follow this latter view and prohibit tawassul.
 However, the majority classical view remains that tawassul is permissible.

 Istighātha

-Istighātha, literally “asking for help”, differs from tawassul in that instead of saying “O Allah, by X, I ask you for Y” one addresses the request directly to the saint: “O X, grant me Y”.
-The most common form is beseeching the Prophet ﷺ or one of the awliyā’ for help (madad).
+Istighātha, literally “asking for help”, differs from tawassul in that instead of saying “O Allah, by So-and-so, I ask you for such-and-such” one addresses the request directly to the saint: “O So-and-so, grant me such-and-such”.
+The most common form is beseeching the Prophet ﷺ, or one of the pious saints awliyā’ of previous generations, for their help (madad).

 All Muslims agree that if the supplicant in such a case were genuinely to believe that the person they are addressing is capable, independently of Allah, to grant them some benefit, such a belief would amount to kufr.
 It is highly doubtful, however, that anyone who engages in istighātha actually holds such a belief.
 Rather, they intend to invoke the sanctity of the person being addressed, and maintain that it is Allah who is the one that answers their prayers and meets their needs.